sepehrs1378/peekage-interview-1402/README.md

 ```

 # SMS
-SMSs will be showed in the terminal when the register request is made (/api/invoice/register).
+- SMSs will be showed in the terminal when the register request is made (/api/invoice/register).
-An SMS has the id of the invoice and its total cost.
+An SMS has the ID of the invoice and its total cost.
+- The channel is determined in the `appsettings.json`.
+It can be `WebApi` or `GsmModem`.

 # APIs
 ## GET /api/invoice/getall
-Returns a list of all invoices.
+Returns all invoices.

 ### Request
 - Method: GET